-5.1 Exact and heuristic solution algorithms
+5.1.
+Exact and heuristic solution algorithms

-Nowadays, computationally effective algorithms for the exact solution of non-convex quadratic programming in which the feasible region is a mixed-integer set do not exist, and until recently there has been relatively little work presented in the literature on this subject.
+Nowadays, computationally effective algorithms for the exact solution of nonconvex quadratic programming in which the feasible region is a mixed-integer set do not exist, and until recently there has been relatively little work presented in the literature on this subject.
 Thus, while most of the solution methodologies that tackle discrete features in portfolio selection with mean-variance formulation are heuristic in nature, the computational challenge of solving large real portfolio problems has justified an increasing interest for mixed integer LP portfolio models and for both their exact and heuristic solutions.
-We recall that finding a feasible solution for the portfolio selection problem with minimum transaction lots and for the portfolio selection problem with fixed costs have been proved to be NP-complete problems (see Mansini and Speranza [54] and Kellerer, Mansini and Speranza [33], respectively).
+We recall that finding a feasible solution for the portfolio selection problem with minimum transaction lots and for the portfolio selection problem with fixed costs have been proved to be NP-complete problems (see Mansini & Speranza (1999) and Kellerer et al. (2000), respectively).

 In the following we will analyze the main solution algorithms proposed in the literature for LP models classifying them according to their nature in heuristic and exact solution approaches.
-Even if the main focus is on mixed integer linear programming models, we briefly survey also main solution methods for the mean-variance model with real features (see Table 4).
+Even if the main focus is on mixed integer linear programming models, we briefly survey also main solution methods for the mean-variance model with real features.
+Table 4 report references of exact algorithms and Table 5 of heuristic methods.
+References are sorted by year of publication.